-Taco Bell Black Beans & Rice: 160 Calories
+Taco Bell Black Beans & Rice

 Taco Bell bowl of black beans and rice with list of ingredients.